autopear/Intellij-Hadoop/README.md

 Under `Project`&rarr;`src`&rarr;`main`&rarr;`java`, create a new `Java Class` named **WordCount**.
 ![new_class](images/new_class.png)

-Paste the Java code into **WordCount.java** (this is from the original Hadoop [MapReduce Tutorial](https://hadoop.apache.org/docs/current/hadoop-mapreduce-client/hadoop-mapreduce-client-core/MapReduceTutorial.html)).
+Paste the Java code into **WordCount.java** (this is from the original Hadoop <a href="https://hadoop.apache.org/docs/current/hadoop-mapreduce-client/hadoop-mapreduce-client-core/MapReduceTutorial.html" target="_blank">MapReduce Tutorial</a>).
 ```java
 import java.io.IOException;
 import java.util.StringTokenizer;